viamrobotics/docs/docs/program/_index.md

 ## Hello World: The Code Sample Tab

-Now, create a program in the language of your choice that connects to your robot and uses methods built into the SDK's client API libraries to [interact with and control](/program/sdks/) the {{< glossary_tooltip term_id="resource" text="resources" >}} on the robot.
+Create a program in the language of your choice that connects to your robot and uses methods built into the SDK's client API libraries to [interact with and control](/program/sdks/) the {{< glossary_tooltip term_id="resource" text="resources" >}} on the robot.

 Start with this by navigating to your robot's page on [the Viam app](https://app.viam.com/robots).
 Select the **Code Sample** tab, select your preferred SDK, and copy the code generated for you.